Between October 2004 and November 2011,

 The Netherlands) with a Phased Array coil.

-The protocol included axial T1- and T2-weighted sequences with and without fat suppression and axial dynamic three-dimensional T1-weighted GRE sequences with fat suppression obtained before and after a bolus injection of gadopentetate dimeglumine (Gd-DOTA) in arterial,
+The protocol included axial T1- and T2-weighted sequences with and without fat suppression and axial dynamic three-dimensional T1-weighted GRE sequences with fat suppression obtained before and after a bolus injection of gadopentetate dimeglumine (Gd-DOTA) with bolus-tracking technique in arterial,

 portal and hepatic venous phases.

-Pretransplantation imaging examinations were retrospectively reviewed by consensus by two experienced radiologists blinded to the results of the pathologic reports,
+Pretransplantation imaging examinations were retrospectively reviewed by consensus by two experienced radiologists,

-collecting data about the following features: presence of viable tumor,
+collecting data about the presence of viable tumor and HCC enhancement pattern,

 Histopathology of the explanted liver.